kletobias/p2022/_pages/cv.md

   </nav>
 </d-contents>

-## Currently
+## Current Position

-Currently, I take part in machine learning competitions and expand my toolkit on a full-time basis.
-Using PyTorch, I intend to master deep learning algorithms for solving machine learning problems involving unstructured data.
-This includes images, videos, or unstructured text.
-For structured data, such as tabular data, I already use deep learning models during model selection.
-I am comparing the predictions and interpretability with those from tree-based models.
+I am currently participating in machine learning competitions and expanding my toolkit on a full-time basis.
+My work involves solving machine learning problems involving unstructured data using PyTorch.
+This may include images, videos, or unstructured text (natural language processing).
+During the selection of a model, I use tree-based and deep learning models for structured data, such as tabular data.
+To identify the best solution for a given problem, I compare predictions and interpretability of the two types of models.

+For evaluating my predictive modeling results, such as regression, classification, or computer vision problems, I actively compete in [Kaggle](https://kaggle.com) competitions.
+The Kaggle competitions are based on real-world industry challenges.

 ### Specialized In Machine Learning